amfairley/memorycards/PATCHNOTES.md

 - All JavaScript code is wrapped in an event listener to ensure that the document has fully loaded prior to the JavaScript being accessed following best practices and making the code more robust by preventing potential errors arising from unavailable DOM elements.
 - The deck of cards `cardObject` is defined using `const` rather than `var` and the variable `sequenceLength` is defined using `let` instead of `var`.
 This is better practice and reduces vulnerabilities in the code, as the variables will not be able to be accessed by other JavaScript files.
 This is now possible due to the advances regarding [Bug 1](#bug-1).
 - The `makeDivs` function is now defined with integer and array parameters and returns a div array when called.
 - The `tableBuild` function has been revolutionised for clearer legibility and improved versatility and modification.
 This was done by splitting the function into separate functions that deal with only one or two tasks.
 These functions are then called within the tableBuild function.
-The functions are: `tableRow`, `tableColumn1`, `tableColumn2`, `tableColumn3`, `tableColumn4`, `tableSelect1`, `tableSelect2`, and `tableSubmit`.
+The functions are: `tableRow`, `tableColumn1`, `tableColumn2`, `tableColumn3`, `tableSelect1`, `tableSelect2`, and `tableSubmit`.
 The `tableBuild` function is now defined with integer and array parameters as opposed to previously just an integer.
 - The submit guess button click event was refactored and sections were defined as separate functions to streamline this rather messy chunk of code.
 The conditional to check whether the answer is correct is refactored as the `checkAnswer` function and the conditional to check the final score and give a corresponding message is refactored into the `result` function.
 This event listener has also been moved into the game.js file from the score.js file when [Bug 1](#bug-1) was fixed.
 - The reset button event listener had the check for the link to the score.js file removed, as this file is no longer needed as per the fix to [Bug 1](#bug-1).
 - An event listener for the quantity sequence length input has been added to allow the value to be submitted with the enter button as well as the play now button in a bid to ensure the accessibility of the game to all audiences.
+- To address **Assessor Feedback 1,2,3** the `tableBuild` function no longer creates a fourth column, so the `tableColumn4` function was deleted.
+The correct answers are now stored in the global variable `results` which is used to calculate the final score in the `submitGuess` function and is reset in the reset button event listener.

 ### Patch 1.01 Validation
 #### Accessibility